 Happy Thanksgiving!
-Here’s what thoughtbot is thankful for this year.
+We're breaking out the Thanksgiving pants and remembering what we're thankful for this year.

-Thank you to all of our workshop alumni, those of you who have bought one of our ebooks or screencasts, and everyone who is a Trajectory customer.
+Thank you to all of our workshop alumni, those of you who have bought one of our ebooks or screencasts, and everyone else who is a Learn customer.

 Thank you to Heroku for your awesome support and services hosting our applications.

 Thank you to GitHub for hosting all of our open source and private code.

 Thank you to Fog Creek Software for Trello.